elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 - git revert “hash of the commit”
 - git push

-Note : if revert is done for “git add”, the initial file is also deleted from the folder on your machine as well as from git.
+Hash of the commit can be found in the history of the commits on the github.

+During our testing we have also spotted that the file was also deleted from the local machine, not only from the repository.

 ### Question 04